Here is a homemade substitute for store bought deep

 hair conditioners.
 Use olive oil.
-Warm it up (just so it feels good), and apply
+Warm it up and apply

 it to your hair.
 Wrap your head in saran wrap, and let it sit on your hair for

 about 30 minutes.
 Then wash your hair, and rinse well.